 Finding somewhere to live in Copenhagen can be difficult, but it is not impossible.
-CBS can unfortunately not help you find housing if you are an exchange student or a summer university student.
+Unfortunately, CBS can only help you find housing if you are an exchange student or a summer university student.
 If you are not an exchange student, here’s what you can do:

 - Make use of your network.
 Do you know someone who lives in Copenhagen or Denmark?
 Many students find housing through their network, so reach out to anyone you might know in the area.

 - Join Facebook groups.
 There are many ads for rooms and apartments in various Facebook groups.

 - Apply for student housing.
 Many students live in single rooms with shared common rooms, known as a "kollegie".
 There are numerous kollegier offered by various companies and note that there is usually a waiting list.

 - Look for housing outside the immediate city.
 As Copenhagen is a relatively small geographically, you can also consider finding housing outside of the more central neighbourhoods.
 The public transportation is reliable and its infrastructure streches over a great area, which means that you can easily get to the various CBS campuses.
 As Copenhagen is a biking city, nothing is ever that far away as you can easily move around.

 It is very common for studens to share apartment with other students and young professionals, and this is also a great way to increase your network in Copenhagen.

 Find more information and register for residence halls, rental and youth apartments here:

 - Student Housing on the City of Copenhagen website

 - Bolig og flytning - Studieby København (in Danish)